-Credit Risk (sometimes referred to as Credit Quality Risk) - The issuer or guarantor of a debt security or the counterparty to a derivative contract may not be able or willing or may be perceived by market participants, rating agencies, pricing services or otherwise to be unable or unwilling to meet its financial obligations, such as dividend, interest, or principal payments, when due, and the value of a security may decline or a fund holding may be subject to a rating downgrade because of concerns about the issuer's ability or willingness to make such payments.
+Credit Risk (sometimes referred to as Credit Quality Risk) - The issuer or guarantor of a debt security or the counterparty to a derivative contract may not be able or willing (or may be perceived as unable or unwilling) to meet its financial obligations, such as dividend, interest, or principal payments, when due, and the value of a security may decline or a fund holding may be subject to a rating downgrade because of concerns about the issuer's ability or willingness to make such payments.
 High yield bond and loan issuers are more likely to suffer an adverse change in financial condition that would result in the inability to meet a financial obligation.
 Accordingly, securities and loans involving such companies carry a higher risk of default and should be considered speculative.
 A fund's overall credit risk is increased to the extent that it invests in junk bonds and in loans not secured by collateral or if it purchases a participation interest in a loan.

-Credit Spread Risk - The risk that credit spreads (i.e.,

-the difference in yield between securities that is due to differences in their credit quality) may increase when the market believes that bonds generally have a greater risk of default which could result in a decline in the market values of a fund's debt securities.
+Credit Spread Risk - The risk that credit spreads (i.e., the difference in yield between securities that is due to differences in their credit quality) may increase when the market believes that bonds generally have a greater risk of default.
 Increasing credit spreads may reduce the market values of a fund's securities.
 Credit spreads often increase more for lower rated and unrated securities than for investment grade securities.
 In addition, when credit spreads increase, reductions in market value will generally be greater for longer-maturity securities.

 Cybersecurity Risk - The use of internet, technology and information systems by a fund and its service providers may expose it to potential risks linked to cyber security breaches of those technological or information systems.
 Cyber security breaches, amongst other things, could allow an unauthorized party to gain access to proprietary information, customer data, or fund assets, or cause the fund and/or its service providers to suffer data corruption or lose operational functionality.
 Successful cyber-attacks or other cyber-failures or events affecting a fund or its service providers may adversely impact a fund or its shareholders.
-Such events could cause a fund to regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
+Such events could cause a fund to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
 Additionally, cybersecurity breach could affect the issuers in which a fund invests, which may cause a fund's investments to lose value.